chrisbautista/boxerjs/README.md

 >                                                        -

-Like many projects you start with the problem.
-With the problem in mind, you can  set out with a roadmap that will keep you focused on task.
+Like many projects, you start with the problem.
+With the problem in mind, you can set out with a roadmap that will keep you focused on the task.

 How do I use jQuery to transform my image links into overlay previews?